 - 1. Use the ROCKER to move the arrow to the map location or map feature you want. - 2.
-Press and quickly release ENTER/MARK to capture the arrow location.
-Pressing and holding ENTER/MARK marks your current location, not the arrow's location. - If you have highlighted a map feature, an Information Page opens after you press ENTER.
+Press and quickly release ENTER/MARK to capture the location of the arrow.
+Pressing and holding ENTER/MARK marks your current location, not the arrow's location.
+If you have highlighted a map feature, an information page opens after you press ENTER.
 Highlight Save, and press ENTER to save the item as a waypoint.
-The New Map Waypoint Page opens. - To accept the waypoint with the default information, highlight OK, and press ENTER. - To change any information on the New Map Waypoint Page, highlight the appropriate field, and press ENTER.
+The New Map Waypoint Page opens. - 3.
+To accept the waypoint with the default information, highlight OK, and press ENTER.

+To change any information on the New Map Waypoint Page, highlight the appropriate field, and press ENTER.
 After entering your changes, highlight OK, and press ENTER.